uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 FHL information in it.
 calling the BISS API is optional, software may choose to create a BISS themselves, but the information must be shown to the customer before they confirm the declaration
-20. Software displays BISS (Business Income Source Summary) information to the customer listed below:
+20. Software displays BISS (Business Income Source Summary) information to the customer listed below:</br>
 >This can be totalled up by software, or through the APIs from HMRC systems as well BISS for self-employment or property:
 >Total Business Income<br/>
 >Total Expenses<br/>
 >Business Net Profit<br/>